DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ---

 ##### Commodity-backed stablecoins may or may not be redeemable for the physical asset.
-What do you think?
+Do you agree?

-- [ ]  Commodity-backed stablecoins are always redeemable for the physical asset
+- [ ]  No, Commodity-backed stablecoins are always redeemable for the physical asset
-- [ ]  Commodity-backed stablecoins are never redeemable for the physical asset
+- [ ]  No, Commodity-backed stablecoins are never redeemable for the physical asset
-- [x]  Commodity-backed stablecoins may or may not be redeemable for the physical asset
+- [x]  Yes, Commodity-backed stablecoins may or may not be redeemable for the physical asset
 - [ ]  Can not say anything

 Hint: NoHint